Memorable Manitobans: Theodore Arthur Burrows (1857-1929)

 He operated the Theodore Burrows Lumber Company; he was also President of the Phoenix Lumber Company operating in Alberta, president of the Northern Lumber Company operating retail yards in Manitoba and Saskatchewan, president of the Ontario, Manitoba and Western Land Company, and Director of the British Crown Mortgage Company.
 Between 1897 and 1904, he was Land Commissioner for Canadian National Railways, being instrumental in having the railway line built through the Dauphin district.

-In 1892 he was Dauphin’s first (Liberal) MLA, and he remained in office until 1903.
+In 1892 he was Dauphin’s first (Liberal) MLA, and he was re-elected in 1896 and 1899.
 While in the legislature he was an active booster of a railway to Dauphin, and when it was built in 1896 by William Mackenzie and Donald Mann as the Lake Manitoba Railway and Canal Company, he became its land commissioner.
 This gave him inside knowledge of future development.
 From 1904 to 1908, he was Member for Dauphin in the House of Commons, being defeated at the 1908 general election.
 He was one of Clifford Sifton’s political lieutenants in the province, and he remained so after his departure from politics.
 (Sifton was Burrows’ brother-in-law, being married to his sister Elizabeth Arma Burrows.)
 This gave Burrows further inside knowledge, and there were constant rumours and complaints of corruption.
 He spent his last years in office fending off Tory charges of excessive corruption.
 In 1926 he was appointed lieutenant-governor of Manitoba.

 Burrows married Georgia Kathleen Creasor (?-1953), daughter of D. A. Creasor of Owen Sound, Ontario, with whom he had two children: Kathleen Burrows (wife of J. S. Lightcap) and T. A. Burrows.
 In 1900 he and his family moved to Winnipeg, eventually settling at 246 Roslyn Road.
 He was on the board of Wesley College, and he served as First Worshipful Master of Vermillion Lodge, AF and AM, Dauphin.